 - Advising about requirements for health professional schools (e.g. medical, dental, pharmacy, optometry) for any interested student

 Academic Advising for Biological Sciences Majors and Pre-majors

-The Natural Sciences Advising Center (NSAC) will be open for Spring, 2015, starting on January 26, for academic advising about the Biological Sciences major.
+The Natural Sciences Advising Center (NSAC) will be open for Fall, 2015, starting on August 31, for academic advising about the Biological Sciences major and pre-major.
 During the first week of classes advisors are available only on a drop-in basis.

 After the first week students with appointments will be served first.
 Advisors will be available: